3 Tips for Connecting with Family on Christmas

 Staying Connected to Family

-I set up a time with my aunt so I could video chat with her.
+After downloading my apps, I set up a time with my aunt so I could video chat with her.
 She was so moved, she started to cry because she couldn’t believe she was actually seeing and talking to me!

 If you are away from your family for Christmas, try to connect with them in other ways, like through a video chat or even just a phone call.
 Use this time as a way to start new traditions and keep in touch with your family members near and far.